 Information about the types of higher education institutions that grant degrees in Animal Sciences and the types of students that study this field.
-California Polytechnic State University-San Luis Obispo awards the most degrees in graphic design in the US, but Delaware Valley College and Ohio State University Agricultural Technical Institute have the highest percentage of degrees awarded in Animal Sciences.
-Tuition costs for Animal Sciences majors are, on average, $7,031 for in-state public colleges, and $31,770 for out of state private colleges.
+Iowa State University awards the most degrees in graphic design in the US, but Baccalaureate/Associate's Colleges: Mixed Baccalaureate/Associate's and Delaware Valley College have the highest percentage of degrees awarded in Animal Sciences.
+Tuition costs for Animal Sciences majors are, on average, $7,234 for in-state public colleges, and $31,436 for out of state private colleges.
 The largest share of institutions with Animal Sciences programs are Public, 4-year or above institutions.

 Data on the critical and distinctive skills necessary for those working in the Animal Sciences field from the Bureau of Labor Statistics.
 Animal Sciences majors need many skills, but most especially Speaking.
 The revealed comparative advantage (RCA) shows that Animal Sciences majors need more than the average amount of Equipment Maintenance, Operation and Control, and Repairing.